-Effective 1 April 2020, if the aggregate amount of an employer’s contribution to an approved superannuation fund, recognised provident fund, and national pension scheme exceeds INR 750,000, it shall be taxable as perquisites in the hands of the employee.
-Further annual accretions on such employer contributions by way of interest, dividend, or any other amount of a similar nature shall also be taxed as perquisites in the hands of the employee and shall be computed in the manner to be prescribed in this regard.
+Effective 1 April 2020, if the aggregate amount of an employer’s contribution to an approved superannuation fund, recognised provident fund, and national pension scheme exceeds INR 750,000, it will be taxable as perquisites in the hands of the employee.
+Further, annual accretions on such employer contributions by way of interest, dividend, or any other amount of a similar nature will also be taxed as perquisites in the hands of the employee.
+The Revenue Department has prescribed a formula for calculation of annual accretion as defined above.

 An employee holding a foreign passport and employed by a foreign enterprise, who is not present in India for more than 90 days in a tax year, is not taxed on remuneration received from the foreign employer for services performed in India, provided the foreign enterprise is not engaged in any trade or business in India, and the remuneration is not deductible in computing the employer’s taxable income in India.
 The tax treaties entered into by India also provide short stay exemption wherein the 90-days period (as discussed above) is replaced by 183 days and two other conditions (i.e. remuneration received from an employer who is not a resident of India and where the salary is not borne by a permanent establishment of the overseas employer in India are provided on similar lines in many cases).
 The benefit under the tax treaty is extended to all individuals, including foreign citizens.